ebebbington/copytube/src/copytube/README.md

 Log::debug('Cache value for thekey: ' .
 Cache::get('thekey'));
 ```

+To convert this into pointing to Redis i just needed to define the DRIVER as redis as CACHE_PREFIX as "".
+Cache is preferred over Redis

 * Redis

 To get Redis working, you obviously need to define the environmental variables required for `config/database.php`.